 At Cook Children's, you'll find the best pediatric doctors in North Texas.
 Our professionals put the health and well-being of your child first and foremost.

 Cook Children's provides a complete network of care to children across the state of Texas.

 Pediatrician Offices Specialty Clinics

 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 Specialty Clinics Specialty Referrals

 Our goal is to provide a family-centered care environment by keeping you informed and answering questions at each step in your child's care, from pre-operative evaluation through discharge.
 As you and your child prepare for surgery, please use the information below as your guide.
 Please select a tab below for information from your specific pediatric surgery center.

 Please take time to review the surgery information provided below and if you have any questions, please call us at 972-300-0215, Monday–Friday, from 8 a.m. – 4:30 p.m.

-After confirmation of times from your doctor's offices, our staff will call between 1-4 p.m., the day before surgery to confirm arrival time and eating/drinking instructions.
+After confirmation of times from your doctor's offices, our staff will send an email the day before the procedure, between 1-4 p.m., to confirm arrival time and eating/drinking instructions.